-Enjoy this Peruvian Porridge with Quinoa and Amaranth on a cold winter morning.
+Enjoy this Peruvian Quinoa Porridge with Amaranth on a cold winter morning.
 Keep it simple or add whatever you want to it.
-Seasonal fruits are always a winner, but so are berries or peeled pomegranates for those days where you’re feeling a little lazier.
+Seasonal fruits are always a winner, but so are berries or pomegranate seeds for those days where you’re feeling a little lazier.

 In the dead of winter, I always look forward to cozying up in the morning with a hot bowl of porridge.
 There’s something special about sitting in the warmth, looking out at the cold buildings and frosted roofs.
 It makes me thankful for my home and family.